Internet Shutdowns Blog

 Reversal of Position

-On 26th September, 2023, the State reinstated a 5 day mobile internet shutdown up till the 1st of October.
+On 26th September 2023, the State reinstated a 5-day mobile internet shutdown up till the 1st of October.
 Only 3 days of uninterrupted access to the public was provided, before the internet was shut down again.

 The latest order

-On December 1st, 2023, the Hon’ble High Court of Manipur in the on-going Public Interest Litigation reiterated that the state can not continue with the blanket mobile internet shutdown, since internet services are a part of right to free speech, a fundamental right conferred under Article 21 of the Constitution of India.
+On December 1st, 2023, the Hon’ble High Court of Manipur in the ongoing Public Interest Litigation reiterated that the state can not continue with the blanket mobile internet shutdown, since internet services are a part of the right to free speech, a fundamental right conferred under the Article 21 of the Constitution of India.
 The court relied on the recent internet shutdown orders and stated that the directions of the court for reinstating internet services are not being followed by the state and urged the state to restore the internet in areas not affected by violence.
 It stated that:

 “We are permitting you to impose reasonable restrictions in accordance with law but you can’t obliterate the right.
 Except for a few areas, the State is by and large peaceful.
 Why should the services not be restored?
 Why does the State have to say that the situation is not normal?
 The situation is normal according to the State [in most areas].
 So let everybody know that the situation is normal, except in [the affected] areas.”